quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Congestion Control

-QUIC's congestion control is based on TCP NewReno {{?RFC6582}} congestion control to determine the congestion window.
-QUIC congestion control is specified in bytes due to finer control and the ease of appropriate byte counting {{?RFC3465}}.
+QUIC's congestion control is based on TCP NewReno {{?RFC6582}}.
+NewReno is a congestion window based congestion control.
+QUIC specifies the congestion window in bytes rather than packets due to finer control and the ease of appropriate byte counting {{?RFC3465}}.

 QUIC hosts MUST NOT send packets if they would increase bytes_in_flight (defined in {{vars-of-interest}}) beyond the available congestion window, unless the packet is a probe packet sent after the TLP or RTO timer expires, as described in {{tlp}} and {{rto}}.

+Implementations MAY use other congestion control algorithms.

 ## Explicit Congestion Notification {#congestion-ecn}